Probate Litigation Lawyer Near Decatur, TX

 Texas probate statutes provide for both dependent and independent estate administration.

-Many people are not aware that by creating a Revocable Living Trust they can bypass the probate process completely.
+- Alternatives to Probate: Establishing a Revocable Living Trust can bypass the probate process completely.
 Having a trust in place allows you to designate a successor trustee to handle all matters of your estate after your death.
-However, to completely avoid probate, all assets which do not have named beneficiaries, or have a transfer on death (TOD), or payable on death (POD) designation, must be included in the trust.
+Completely avoid probate by including all assets in the trust which do not have named beneficiaries, or have a transfer on death (TOD), or payable on death (POD) designation.
 Revocable trusts may be changed at any time, including changing the successor trustee or changing beneficiary designations.

 “We chose Mary Lois to represent us in our son’s adoption which turned into an unusual, complicated situation.
 Mary Lois treated this as the vulnerable, delicate situation it was.
 She was attentive, responsive and empathetic but above all she was informed and went above and beyond in moments that were out of the ordinary.
 I have and will continue to recommend her to all those I come in contact with who are in need of representation.
 I appreciate and admire the human approach she takes in her profession.”